remidinishanth/distributed_systems/caches/memcached.md

 Facebook took up the open-source version of Memcached and enhanced it to build a distributed key-value store.
 This enhanced version was known as `Memcache`.

 * The open-source version Facebook started with provides a singlemachine in-memory hash table.
+* > memcached provides no server-to-server coordination; it is an in-memory hash table running on a single server
 * They took this basic building block, made it more efficient, and used it to build a distributed key-value store that can process billions of requests per second that supports the world’s largest social network.